Ksbooth01/kubernetes-the-hard-way-raspberry-pi/docs/02b-05-kubernetes-configuration-files.md

-## Creating Kubeconfig files for Authentication.
+## Generating Kubernetes Configuration files for Authentication.

-Next we will generate **kubeconfigs** which will be used by the various services that will make up the cluster.
-In this section, we will generate these kubeconfigs.
-Once complete there will be a set of kubeconfigs which will be used later to configure the Kubernetes cluster.
+In this section you will generate [Kubernetes configuration files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/), also known as kubeconfigs, which enable Kubernetes clients to locate and authenticate to the Kubernetes API Servers.

+## Client Authentication Configs

+In this section you will generate kubeconfig files for the `controller manager`, `kubelet`, `kube-proxy`, and `scheduler` clients and the `admin` user.

 ##### Files this will generate
 * worker1.kubeconfig
 * worker2.kubeconfig